SC to hear on May 31 plea to cancel class 12 board exams due to COVID | Education

 “Nothing will happen till Monday,” the bench said.

-When the petitioner told the bench that the top court can take suo motu cognisance on the issue, the bench said, “Be optimistic.
-May be by Monday, some resolution will be there.
-Let us have it on Monday”.
+When the petitioner told the bench that the top court can take suo motu cognisance on the issue, the bench said it would take up the matter on May 31.

 The CBSE had on April 14 announced cancellation of class 10 exams and postponement of class 12 exams in view of the surge in coronavirus cases.